CHRIS Brunt penned a new three-year contract, plus a further year's option in the club's favour in August 2011.

 He once again showed the happy knack of netting when it matters most as he followed up his last-gasp equaliser at Watford in April by scoring in the promotion-clinching 3-2 victory at Doncaster five days later.

-After finding it difficult to hold down a regular first-team place during the opening half of his first-ever Premier League season he established himself in the second half of the 2008/09 campaign.
+After finding it difficult to hold down a regular first-team place during the opening half of what was his first-ever Premier League season he established himself in the second half of the 2008/09 campaign.

-A switch to the right-wing brought with it a flurry of goals as he netted five times in as many games towards the end of the season to finish as the Baggies' eight-goal top scorer.
+A switch to the right-wing brought with it a flurry of goals as he netted five times in as many games towards the end of that term to finish as the Baggies' eight-goal top scorer.

-Brunt bagged the ultimate honour when he was named Albion's official Player-of-the-Year, as voted for by the management staff and his team-mates - beating off competition from Scotland international James Morrison and Slovenia skipper Robert Koren, who finished as runners-up.
+His reward was the ultimate honour as he was named Albion's official Player-of-the-Year, as voted for by the management staff and his team-mates - beating off competition from Scotland international James Morrison and Slovenia skipper Robert Koren, who finished as runners-up.

 He also blossomed on the international scene and fired his first-ever Northern Ireland goal in their 3-0 World Cup qualifying away win over San Marino.